 If you‘re using paper towels and glass cleaner for cleaning your sash windows, you are doing it wrong.
 All that rubbing isn‘t a good idea as you‘re just moving the dirt from one place to another and additionally creating a static charge on the glass, which attracts even more dust and dirt.

-Timber sash windows and doors are the best long term investment.
+Timber Sash windows and doors are the better long term investment!

 Entrance doors made from solid wood are less affected by the elements.
-For example, pine external doors are relatively stable, light in weight and color; oak external doors are naturally stable, rot-resistant and heavy; alder is a good choice for rustic external doors – it has a fairly straight grain and a natural cherry like hue.
-There is a numerous choice of timber to choose.
-Mainly it is a question of durability and the price.
+For example, pine external doors are relatively stable, light in weight and colour; Oak external doors are naturally stable, rot-resistant and heavy; alder is a good choice for rustic external doors – it has a fairly straight grain and a natural cherry like hue.
+There are numerous species of timber to choose from.
+Mainly it is a question of level of required durability and the available budget.

-After all, your external doors or entrance door should bring a high performance, low maintenance and functionality.
-Stork Sash Windows Ltd has a large choice of timber external doors and entry doors that are suitable for both period or contemporary houses.
+After all, your new external doors or entrance door should deliver highest performance, require low maintenance and offer highest functionality.
+Stork Sash Windows Ltd offers a large choice of timber external doors and entry doors that are suitable for both period or contemporary houses.